yanghuajiang/MPtyper/README.md

 examples/test.consensus.fa [if "-c" was given] examples/test.bam [if "-b" was given]
 ~~~~~~~~~~~~~~
-### The number and the order of columns in the ".genotypes" file is determined by the number and the name's order of SNVs tables in the database folder, and multiple genotypes can be stored within the same table.
+### The number and the order of columns in the ".genotypes" file is determined by the number and the name's order of SNPs tables in the database folder, and multiple genotypes can be stored within the same table.
 ### It gives two kind of information for each genotype: genotype name, matched reads and matched rate.
-Each type-specific SNVs present two genotypes: the genotype represented by the original base and represented by the substituted base, which are directly opposite.
+Each type-specific SNPs present two genotypes: the genotype represented by the original base and represented by the substituted base, which are directly opposite.
 However, in the genotyping of Mycoplasma pneumoniae genomes, only P1-1 and P1-2 are directly opposite.
 EC1 is merely a prevalent clone within P1-1, and EC2 is merely a prevalent clone within P1-2.
 Therefore, EC1 and EC2 are not directly opposite.
 In other words, the direct opposite of EC1 is "non-EC1."
 This interpretation can be extended to all other SNP-based genotyping scenarios.
 In summary, the magnitude of the probability value represents the ratio of the number of reads supporting that genotype to the total number of matched reads for both genotypes, with a maximum value of 1.
 All detailed information for each genotype will saved in the ".genotypes" file: